gsoft-inc/wl-squide/docs/getting-started/default.md

 ### Limitations

-[Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) comes with a few manageable limitations hat are important to consider when architecting your distributed application:
+[Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) comes with a few manageable limitations that are important to consider when architecting your distributed application:

 - A [shared dependency](https://webpack.js.org/plugins/module-federation-plugin/#sharing-hints) cannot be tree-shaken.
 Since remote modules are loaded at runtime, [ModuleFederationPlugin](https://webpack.js.org/plugins/module-federation-plugin) cannot infer which parts of a shared dependency will be used by the application modules.
 Therefore, tree-shaking is disabled for shared dependencies.